Things To Do Ketchikan, Alaska!

 Click Here to take a sneak peak at more dining options in Ketchikan, Alaska!

-The Gilmore Hotel: Built in 1927, this 34 room historic hotel is centrally located across the street from the docks downtown, has complementary taxi service and complimentary breakfast in the morning.
+Built in 1927, this 34 room historic hotel is centrally located across the street from the docks downtown, has complementary taxi service and complimentary breakfast in the morning.

 The Cape Fox Lodge: A luxurious 69 room facility built overlooking downtown Ketchikan with authentic Native American decor.
 Featuring overstuffed furniture throughout, an espresso store and a high quality seasonal menu restaurant onsite, there is plenty to see in do without ever leaving the premises.
 Take the tram directly from the hotel down to Creek Street to get right in the thick of things or take a walk out back and view the many locally carved totem poles that all tell a unique story of their own!

-The Landing: This is Ketchikan’s local offering of Best Western accomodations.
+This is Ketchikan’s local offering of Best Western accommodations.
 The hotel comes with a front and center view of the Tongass Narrows and is also home to two of the most popular places to eat in Ketchikan featuring Jeremiahs Pub & The Landing Restaurant — a local favorite cafe style establishment.
 With plenty of menu options, a cozy interior & full cocktail service you will be sure to wind down your evenings in comfort after a busy day of Alaskan Adventures!
 Comes with high speed internet and WIFI, an exercise room as well as cable TV & shuttle service.